abhirathod95/travel-blog/src/blog/travel/2021-04-07/Denver.md

 ![Union Station](../../../images/United&#32;States&#32;of&#32;America/Colorado/Denver_4.jpg)

-Be sure to stop at the Capitol Building and the Coors if you have more time in this area than we did!
+Be sure to stop at the Capitol Building and the Coors stadium if you have more time in this area than we did!

 ##### **Afternoon Delight at Little Man Ice Cream**